This documentation covers a development version of IPython. The development version may differ significantly from the latest stable release.

 If you are looking for an IPython version compatible with Python 2.7, please use the IPython 5.x LTS release and refer to its documentation (LTS is the long term support release).

 Welcome to the official IPython documentation

-IPython provides a rich toolkit to help you make the most out of using Python interactively.
+IPython provides a rich toolkit to help you make the most of using Python interactively.
 Its main components are:

 - A powerful interactive Python shell

 - A Jupyter kernel to work with Python code in Jupyter notebooks and other interactive frontends.

 The enhanced interactive Python shells and kernel have the following main features:

 - Comprehensive object introspection.

 - Input history, persistent across sessions.